tonethar/IGME-235-Shared/tutorial/HW-wa-random-phrases.md

     1. The functionality of the page is worth 50% of the assignment

 ## Submission
 - Post to your web site and (we recommend) link to it from your 235 Home Page.
+(Lots of your own creative work here)
-- See Assignment in myCourses for submission details and due date.
+- Also Zip and upload to the Assignment Dropbox in myCourses.
-- Hint: The coding of this shouldn't take too long, but the page layout and styling will.
+- Tip: The coding of this shouldn't take too long, but the page layout and styling probably will.